spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

      Selsfors_stor
      Kvistforsen_stor

 #.
-Repeat the procedure to add water nodes to the ``node`` object class, with the following names:
+Repeat the procedure to add water nodes as objects of class ``node``, with the following names:

    .. _water_nodes_names: